amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017/2017-10-23-make-the-future.md

 The quickest way to find out if a decision is good or bad for you is simply to act.
 It's in action that we gain vital decision-making information.

 In sitting on your laurels "trying the make the best decision," you take on the exhausting task of envisioning all potential choices and outcomes, and weighing them all against each other.
-Usually with the strategy, no decision is made unless it is forced by some external factor, or the golden answer that has been achieved is so precious that we become too attached to the outcome.
+With the strategy, overcome with self-doubt, no decision is made unless it is forced by some external factor, or the golden answer that is eventually uncovered is so precious that we become too attached to the outcome.
+It's perfection paralyzes us.

-It's like spending months on the perfect business plan, anxiously launching, only to discover that not only is it not a good business idea, but more importantly, you wouldn't be passionate about growing or maintaining it in the first place.
+It's like spending months on the perfect business plan, anxiously launching, only to discover that, not only is it not a good business idea, but more importantly, you wouldn't be passionate about growing or maintaining it in the first place.
 (I may have done this a few times…)

-Alternatively, once you have an idea, you could immediately act, then receive feedback, both internal and external, and adjust accordingly, without attaching your self-worth to the outcome.
+Alternatively, once you get an idea, you could immediately act, receive feedback, both internal and external, and adjust accordingly, without attaching your self-worth to the outcome.
 It'll spare yourself a lot of grief, and allow you to view life as exactly what it is: one giant learning experiment!

-Delaying action takes many forms, excel spreadsheets, calendars, mile-long to-do lists, all of that busy work can be oh-so-tempting.
+Delaying action takes many forms: excel spreadsheets, calendars, mile-long to-do lists.
+All of that busy work can be oh-so-tempting.
 It's taken a while, but I've stopped kidding myself.
 I hardly plan the day ahead, let alone weeks or months like I used to try.
 I accept now that I work best with a vague vision of the future, and my projects take me about a few months out, but the second an interesting opportunity arises or my priorities change, I adapt without hesitation.
 I find myself planning less and acting more, learning more, and I'm all the happier for it.

 #### The Devil